-In November 2015 the MOD, acting upon the decision of the Prime Minister of Ukraine, prepared the State Mine Action Program of Ukraine for 2017-2021 along with a draft of the relevant Resolution of the Cabinet of Ministers of Ukraine on its approval.
+In November 2015 the MOD acting upon the decision of the Prime Minister of Ukraine prepared the State Mine Action Program of Ukraine for 2017-2021 along with a draft of the relevant Resolution of the Cabinet of Ministers of Ukraine on its approval.
 However, the activities on drafting and following implementation of the mentioned Program were suspended due to absence of the Law of Ukraine on Mine Action.

 Resolution No 1071 of 13 December, 2017 by the Cabinet of Ministers of Ukraine approved the State Program Restoration and Development of Peace in Eastern Regions of Ukraine for 2017 - 2021.
-One of its parts foresees the fulfilment of humanitarian demining of territories and water areas of Donetsk and

-Luhansk regions (survey and clearance APM and ERW remaining after combat activities).
-This State Program provides for complex demining activities in a total area of 700 000 hectares during the period of 2018-2020.
-Its financing will be provided from the State budget of Ukraine (251,2 million hryvnas are allocated for this purposes).
+One of its parts foresees the fulfilment of humanitarian demining of territories and water areas of Donetsk and Luhansk regions (survey and clearance APM and ERW remaining after combat activities).
+This State Program provides for a complex demining activities in the territory with total area of 700 000 hectares during 2018-2020.
+Its financing will be done through the State budget of Ukraine (251,2 million hryvnas are allocated for this purposes).

 Since 2005 in order to coordinate the mine action activities, the MOD develops on a yearly basis the Action Plan for organization of works on humanitarian demining in the territories, liberated from occupation authorities in Donetsk and Luhansk regions (hereinafter - Plan).
-The main objectives of this plan are to carry out technical and non-technical survey of potentially dangerous districts of areas suspected or confirmed to be contaminated by APM, UXO and ERW, as well as demining in areas around communities, providing assurances of safety during restoration of infrastructure objectives, and respective clearance activities in agricultural areas (Annex A. Action plan for humanitarian demining in liberated areas of Donetsk and Luhansk regions for 2018).
+Main objectives of this Plan are making technical and non-technical survey of potentially dangerous districts subject to availability of APM, UXO and ERW, as well as demining of communities' areas, providing assurances of safety during restoration of infrastructure objects, and respective clearance activities in agricultural areas (Annex A. Action plan for humanitarian demining in liberated areas of Donetsk and Luhansk regions for 2018).

-The International Mine Action Standards (IMAS) were introduced in Ukraine by the National Organ of Standardization's Resolution of 8 August, 2016 No 230, "On adoption of the International Mine Action Standards as national normative documents".
+The International Mine Action Standards (IMAS) were introduced in Ukraine by the National Organ of Standardization's Resolution of 8 August, 2016 No 230 "On adoption of the International Mine Action Standards as national normative documents".
 At the moment, the National Mine Action Standards are being drafted on the basis of the IMAS, and this task is expected to be finalized by the end of 2018.

-All competent Ukrainian government authorities are involved in mine action, including the MOD, the State Emergency Service of Ukraine, as well as the non-governmental organizations.
+All competent Ukrainian government authorities (involved in mine action, including the MOD, the State Emergency Service of Ukraine, as well as the non-governmental organizations).
 Other relevant state agencies also deploy detachments to conduct demining activities: the Security Service of Ukraine, the National Police of Ukraine, the State Service for Special Transport of Ukraine, the State Border Guard of Ukraine.

-Apart of the overall coordination of the humanitarian demining in Donetsk and Luhansk regions, the MOD is responsible for the survey of all territories where military contingents of the Joint Forces Operation are deployed.
-The State Emergency Service of Ukraine fulfils demining activities on land and in the sea in the regions outside of combat areas, the State Border Guard of Ukraine fulfils demining in the regions under its immediate control.
+Apart of the overall coordination of the humanitarian demining in Donetsk and Luhansk regions, the MOD is responsible for the survey of all the territories, where military contingents of the Joint Forces Operation are deployed.
+The State Emergency Service of Ukraine fulfils demining activities on land and in the sea in the regions out of fighting, the State Border Guard of Ukraine fulfils demining in the regions under its immediate control.
 The State Service for Special Transport of Ukraine is responsible for demining of the transport infrastructure (i.e. railways and roads).
 The Security Service of Ukraine and the National Police of Ukraine undertake counter-IED measures.

 The main task of the State Emergency Service of Ukraine is humanitarian demining of territories in Donetsk and Luhansk regions outside of combat areas.
-Units of the State Emergency Service of Ukraine that are part of the Joint Forces Operations, take systematic part in demining activities in order to restore the vital objectives and provide security functions for the OSCE Special Monitoring Mission as well of those deployed by international organizations near combat areas and in the so-called "grey zone".
+Units of the State Emergency Service of Ukraine to be part of the Joint Forces Operations, take systematic part in demining activities in order to restore the vital objects and provide for a security functions of the OSCE Special Monitoring Mission as well of those deployed by international organizations, nearby combat areas and in the so-called "grey zone".